Logarithmic variance for the height function of square-ice: Proofs of the theorems

-To conclude, it remains to create a $h\le0$ crossing in $R_{n,\delta n}$.
+To conclude, it remains to create a $h\le0$ crossing in $R_{n,\delta n}$ from the weaker $h \le 0$ $\times$-crossing analyzed above.
 Explore from the bottom to find the lowest such $\times$-crossing of $h=0$ and call the domain above it $D$.
 Conditioned on this lowest crossing, the boundary condition on $D$ is 0 everywhere.
-We therefore can apply Proposition~\ref{prop:0} to show that the probability of a crossing of $h\le0$ in $R_{n,\delta n}\setminus R_{n,\delta n /2}$ is bounded from below by $c'>0$, thus proving that
+We therefore can apply Proposition~\ref{prop:0} to show that the probability of a crossing of $h\le0$ in $R_{n,\delta n}\setminus R_{n,\delta n /2}$ is bounded from below by $c'>0$ {(this is where we used that the boundary of $D$ in \cref{prop:0} can touch the boundary of the rectangle)}, thus proving that

 Combined with the previous displayed equation, this concludes the proof. \end{proof}